BardicDefense/purple-hack/README.md

 #### Locked in Melee

 A creature within 5 feet of one or more enemies (three or more if it has the Whirlwind feat) is **locked** in melee with those enemies.
-Locked combatants cannot use missile weapons or leave thier location unless they make a fighting withdrawal or flee.
+Locked combatants cannot use missile weapons or leave their location unless they make a fighting withdrawal or flee.

-**Blind** creatures can only lock opponents in melee if surrounding them.
+- **Blind** creatures can only lock opponents in melee if surrounding them.
-**Flight and Teleportation** allow one to leave melee without penalty, even if surrounded.
+- **Flight and Teleportation** allow one to leave melee without penalty, even if surrounded.
-**Invisible** creatures are not locked unless their melee opponents can see them or otherwise fully ignore invisibility, or are surrounding them.
+- **Invisible** creatures are not locked unless their melee opponents can see them or otherwise fully ignore invisibility, or are surrounding them.
-**Prone** creatures cannot lock opponents in melee.
+- **Prone** creatures cannot lock opponents in melee.
-**Size**: A creature more than two sizes large than any of their melee opponents is not locked, even if surrounded.
+- **Size**: A creature more than two sizes large than any of their melee opponents is not locked, even if surrounded.

-#### Fighting withdrawal
+#### Fighting Withdrawal

 A creature locked in melee can move out of that melee if they didn't make a missile attack that round, but all their movement for the round must be backwards (applying the standard x2 movement cost penalty).
 They can take no actions that round.